Alan Banbery: Patek Philippe

-Notable Achievement: The Unique Ref.
-3448 “Senza Luna”

-Patek Philippe Reference 3448J Senza Luna” (Italian for “without moon”) is widely considered emblematic of Banbery's contributions in the unique Patek Philippe canon.
-In 1970 Banbery purchased his 3448J and, unlike the standard Reference (3448), which features a moon phase indicator, this piece was customised to display a leap year indication instead.

-The modification – undertaken by Patek Philippe’s master watchmaker Max Berney – involved removing the moon phase disk and installing a leap year display.
-The case back is engraved with Banbery's initials, “AB”.
+The Patek Philippe Reference 3448J "Senza Luna" watch (Italian for "without moon") was emblematic of Banbery's contributions in the Patek Philippe canon.
+Banbery purchased his 3448, which features a moon phase indicator, in 1970.
+This piece was customised to display a leap year indication instead.
+The modification, undertaken by Patek Philippe's master watchmaker Max Berney five years later, involved removing the moon phase disk and installing a leap year display.
+The case back is engraved with Banbery's initials AB.
 Banbery retained the watch until 1999, when he sold it in a private transaction.
 It later appeared at auction and, in 2021, was offered by Christie’s in Hong Kong with an estimate of HK$24.8 million to HK$40 million (approximately US$3.1 million to US$5 million).
 It sold for HKD 29,050,000.

-Exhibition Work

-Having first met Philippe Stern in 1966 at a watch event in Birks, Montreal, Banbery took part in various worldwide tours as part of his role for Patek – “The Crafted Hand”, “The Creative Hand”, “The Watch as a Work of Art” and “Patek Philippe Masterpieces” – between 1972 and 1988.
-In the US, these events took place in Honolulu, San Francisco and Florida.
+It joined the list of most expensive watches sold at auction.